Alfresco/alfresco-js-api/src/api/model-rest-api/docs/TypesApi.md

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------
  **where** | **string**| Optionally filter the list.
 Here are some examples:

-An aspect should represented in the fully qualified name(namespace_prefix:name). e.g 'cm:title'.
+A Type should represented in the fully qualified name(namespace_prefix:name). e.g 'cm:content'.

-The following where clause will only return aspects from the namespace1:model and namespace2:model.
+The following where clause will only return types from the namespace1:model and namespace2:model.

   where=(modelIds='namespace1:model,namespace2:model')

-The following where clause will only return sub aspects for the given parents.
+The following where clause will only return sub types for the given parents.

   where=(parentIds='namespace1:parent,namespace2:parent')

-The following where clause will only return aspects that match the pattern.
+The following where clause will only return types that match the pattern.

   where=(uriPrefix matches('http://www.alfresco.org/model.*'))

-The following where clause will only return aspects that don't match the pattern.
+The following where clause will only return types that don't match the pattern.

   where=(not uriPrefix matches('http://www.alfresco.org/model.*'))